Registration and induction

 - Participate in formal supervision workshops, engagement with mentoring opportunities, and/or participation in other related activities organised at College, School or discipline level.

-These expectations are discussed in more detail in the Supervisor induction package [PP 913KB].
+These expectations are discussed in more detail on the GRO Supervision induction page.

 Get off to a flying start